p-grant/data_analysis_portfolio/superstore_analysis_report.md

 Next, I created a pivot table for the *Order Date* column and found that each entry was a date between January of 2014 and December of 2017.

 Finally, all of the data has been cleaned.
-Now, we can begin exploring the data in search for valuable information.
+Now, I can begin exploring the data in search for valuable information.
+## The Database
+While working with the data, I noticed that there were many ID columns that described each unique item of a certain type.
+Because of this, I decided that it may be useful to create a database that contained all of this information.
+However, there were several problems with doing so.
+The first was that many orders containined multiple different products.
+I could display this information in a database, but it would be difficult to then use the JOIN feature of SQL to create complex queries.
+Another problem was that within each order, different products recieved different discounts and were purchased in idfferent quantities.
+It would not be efficent to attempt to describe this information within a database.
+Instead, I decided to create several database tables with information that was able to be effectively contained within a database.
+These tables are described below:
+1. Orders
+  - Order ID
+  - Order Date
+  - Customer ID
+  - Sale Total
+  - Profit
+  - Returned
+2. Customers
+  - Customer ID
+  - Customer Name
+  - City/State
+  - Region
+3. Products
+  - Product ID
+  - Category
+  - Sub-Category
+  - Product Name
+  - Unit Price
+  - Unit Cost
+  - Profit (w/o Discount)
 ## Analyzing the Data
 ## Visualizing the Data